 · Réalisation

-Paris – When the world's grandest museum dresses for a single eveningParis held the secret.
-The Louvre, meanwhile, had witnessed all.
+Paris - When the world's largest museum is adorned for one night onlyParis held the secret.
+The Louvre, however, had witnessed everything.

 The couple